-Safest Place to Live – Makaweli
+Safest Place to Live – Makaweli (AKA Kaumakai)

-Though this town is tiny – the population is a staggering 176 residents – it has one of the
+Though this town is tiny – the population is just over 1,000 full-time residents – it has one of the

 Best City for Millennials – Honolulu

 has a thriving art and cultural scene, plus excellent recreation options, and is the main city in Hawaii if you want to further your career, or start a new one.